 Early Origins of the Feldhous family

 The surname Feldhous was first found in Yorkshire where some of the first records of the family were listed in the Yorkshire Poll Tax Rolls of 1379, specifically: Randulphus Feldhowses; and Johannes de Feldhouse.
 "This surname is derived from a geographical locality, 'at the field-house.' "

 Alternatively the family could have originated in Staffordshire as the Subsidy Rolls of 1327 list Thomas de Feldeshous and Henry de Felhouse.
 This latter source claims the name was derived from "dweller at the house in the fields."

 Early History of the Feldhous family

-Another 154 words (11 lines of text) covering the years 1379, 1455 and 1487 are included under the topic Early Feldhous History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Feldhous research.
+Another 87 words (6 lines of text) covering the years 1379, 1455 and 1487 are included under the topic Early Feldhous History in all our PDF Extended History products and printed products wherever possible.

 Feldhous Spelling Variations

 Feldhous has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Fieldhouse, Feldhouse, Feldus, Feldous, Feildus, Fieldhus, Fieldhowse and many more.